Caribbean Airlines Delayed or Cancelled Flight compensation and refund

 Note: regardless of ticket type, passengers have the right to request a refund amount for airport taxes and fees as part of a cancellation refund.

-Do I also get my money back for a cancellation due to Covid-19?
+Do I also get my money back for the Caribbean Airlines cancelled a flight due to Covid-19?

 If Caribbean Airlines cancelled a flight due to Covid-19, passengers are entitled to a reimbursement as part of flight cancellation rights.
 If Caribbean Airlines attempts to reimburse your cancelled flight with a voucher, we do not recommend taking it.
 Instead, apply for a refund.
 If your refund claim is rejected, AirAdvisor can help enforce your claim through our external lawyers.